WebAssembly/spec/proposals/gc/MVP.md

 #### Values

-* Reference values of data or function type have an associated runtime type:
+* Reference values of aggregate or function type have an associated runtime type:
   - for structures or arrays, it is the RTT value implictly produced upon creation,
   - for functions, it is the RTT value for the function's type (which may be recursive).